 2. Alcohol and Drug Use

-Many of the employers only offer the job letter to the candidate after clearing the alcohol and drug test.
+Many employers only offer the job letter to the candidate after clearing the alcohol and drug test.
 For employment there are many types of drugs and alcohol tests and candidates must be contingent on passing these tests.
 The result of the drug and screening test impacts the hiring decision of the candidate.
 Prescribed medications count as well.
 It's not mandatory to disclose your complete medical history, but you may need to provide a prescription for the medicines.

 3. Qualification and Documents Checks